Physical Therapy PT

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-To be successful, you should consciously cultivate several skills needed to be a physical therapist.
+To be successful, you should consciously cultivate several skills and characteristics of a physical therapist.
 Let’s review the essential qualities of a physical therapist and how working to develop these physical therapist skills can help you advance in your physical therapy career.

-What Skills Do You Need to Be a Physical Therapist?
+What Skills Do You Need as a Physical Therapist?

 1. Be Realistic